 In 1993, former Secretary of Education Richard Riley dubbed the lack of gifted education a "quiet crisis" for our country.
 Yet, nearly two decades later, the availability of gifted education for our 3 million students with gifts and talents still varies dramatically between and within states, and means many of our nation's schools are ill-equipped to meet these students' needs.
 Morevover, the Jacob K. Javits Gifted and Talented Students Education Act -- the only federal initiative that seeks to build the nation's capacity in this area – has not been funded since 2011.

-Do you have a story about how funding has helped your child with disabilities succeed?
+Do you have a story about how funding has helped your students succeed?
 Tell us your story!

 Education is NOT the only thing at stake.Sequestration will also impact many programs that children and families rely on like housing and social services, medical research, public safety and law enforcement.
 To learn more about how reductions will impact these programs also read this FAQ.